San Diego Schools with Architecture Programs

 Master of Architecture

-Beginning with the fall semester of 2013, the Woodbury University - San Diego master's program will offer both a 3-year program for those without a prior degree in architecture and a 2-year program for those who have a pre-professional degree in the architecture field.
-Students will have courses each semester that expose them to the design and visualization process while also giving them technical education in building techniques and architectural history.
+The Woodbury University - San Diego master's degree program offers both a 3-year program for those without a prior degree in architecture and a 2-year program for those who have a pre-professional degree in the architecture field.
+Students take courses each semester that expose them to the design and visualization process while also giving them technical education in building techniques and architectural history.

 San Diego Mesa College

 San Diego Mesa College offers associate's degree programs to students in various fields.
-Architecture programs are designed for those who want to work with architects or become a professional architect.
-The school offers concentrations in architecture technician and landscape architecture, as well as an architecture concentration leading to transfer.
+Architecture programs are designed for those who want to work with architects or become professional architects.
+The school offers concentrations in architecture technician, architecture design and construction management, as well as an architecture concentration leading to transfer.

 Associate in Science in Architecture Technician